Try a sample application on your own cluster

 Recap

-Then, you observed Optimize Live generate a preliminary recommendation, and you explored the details at the workload and container levels.
+Then you observed Optimize Live generated a preliminary recommendation and explored the details at the workload and container levels.

-By letting the machine learning in Optimize Live rightsize the workloads in your estate, you’ll see fast time to value and remove the toil of thinking about — and setting — optimal Kubernetes requests values.
+By letting the machine learning in Optimize Live rightsize workloads across your estate, you’ll see fast time to value and remove the toil of thinking about—and setting—optimal Kubernetes request values.